railsware/mailtrap-php/src/Bridge/Symfony/README.md

-MailTrap Bridge [API]
+Mailtrap Bridge [API]
 ===============

-Provides MailTrap.io integration for Symfony Mailer.
+Provides mailtrap.io integration for Symfony Mailer.

 ## Installation
 If you just want to get started quickly you should run the following command: